 4. Improve Problem-Solving Skills

 When students learn how to program, they don’t just play coding games.
 They take in complex problems and break them down into small parts to solve them.
-Kids learn to read through coding languages and approach a problem the way a professional does, with computational and logical thinking.
+Kids learn to read through coding languages and approach a problem the way a professional does, with logical and computational thinking.

 What Is Computational Thinking?